jaakumasi/jaakumasi/README.md

 - Familiarizing myself with **Machine Learning with TensorFLow and Keras**

-- Proficient in **ReactJS, NextJS, ExpressJS, MySQL, MongoDB, Python**
+- Proficient in **JavaScript, ReactJS, NextJS, ExpressJS, MySQL, MongoDB**

 - Please contact me on **jeromeakumasi01@gmail.com**